Tun Mustapha Tower

-Tun Mustapha Tower (Malay: Menara Tun Mustapha) is a 30-storey, 122-metre-tall glass tower in Kota Kinabalu, Sabah, Malaysia.
+Tun Mustapha Tower (Malay: Menara Tun Mustapha) is a 30-storey, 122 m tall glass tower in Kota Kinabalu, Sabah, Malaysia.
 It was built in 1976 by Mori Building Company, a Japanese property development and management firm.
 The building was formerly named Yayasan Sabah Tower as it housed the Sabah Foundation (Yayasan Sabah), a state-sponsored foundation to promote education and economic development in the state.
-In 2001, the tower was renamed to honour Tun Datu Mustapha, a former Sabah chief minister and state governor.
+In 2001, the tower was renamed to honor Datu Mustapha Datu Harun, a former Sabah chief minister and state governor.

 There is a revolving floor on the 18th floor, which slowly spins to give a complete view of the Likas Bay.
 It makes one 360 degree rotation per hour.

 On 20 April 1997, urban climber Alain Robert successfully scaled the building, with government approval, for a fundraiser.
 He began climbing from the 16th floor and reached the top of the building in just five minutes.